dhagell/mcoin/README.md

-# Naivecoin
+# M-AgnosticCoin

-The repository for the naivecoin tutorial: https://lhartikk.github.io/
+Repository for the agnostic mcoin implementation: https://dhagell.github.io/ Based on the repository for the naivecoin tutorial: https://lhartikk.github.io/

 ```
 npm install